4.2. Image Segmentation#

 Training utility functions#

-we’re more interested in whether the network can successfully segment the foreground objects,
+Foreground Focus: We are primarily interested in whether the network can successfully segment objects in the foreground.

 def accuracy(output, target, ignore_label=0):